WhiteHatArpit/rn-weather/README.md

-React Native + Android app to show a list of cities and waether information for them.
+React Native + Android app to show a list of cities and weather information for them.